-We have audited the accompanying statutory financial statements of Citizens Property Insurance Corporation (Citizens), which comprise the statutory statements of admitted assets, liabilities and accumulated surplus as of December 31, 2022 and 2021, and the related statutory statements of operations, changes in accumulated surplus, and cash flows for the years then ended, and the related notes to the statutory financial statements.
+We have audited the statutory financial statements of Citizens Property Insurance Corporation (Citizens), which comprise the statutory statements of admitted assets, liabilities and accumulated surplus as of December 31, 2024 and 2023, and the related statutory statements of operations and changes in accumulated surplus, and cash flows for the years then ended, and the related notes to the statutory financial statements.

-Unmodified Opinion on Regulatory Basis of Accounting
+Unmodified Opinion on Statutory Basis of Accounting

-In our opinion, the accompanying statutory financial statements present fairly, in all material respects, the admitted assets, liabilities and accumulated surplus of the Company as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with statutory accounting principles prescribed or permitted by the Florida Department of Financial Services, Office of Insurance Regulation (the Office) described in Note 1.
+In our opinion, the accompanying statutory financial statements present fairly, in all material respects, the statutory financial position of Citizens as of December 31, 2024 and 2023, and the statutory results of its operations and its cash flows for the years then ended in accordance with statutory accounting principles prescribed or permitted by the Florida Department of Financial Services, Office of Insurance Regulation (the Office) described in Note 2.